Modules

 The builtin module

 The second module that comes with the language is for exposing useful builtin functions from Plutus core.
-Most underlying platform functions are available here using a snake case name.
+Most underlying platform functions are available here using a "snake_case" name.
 Much of Aiken's syntax ends up compiling to combinations of certain bultins but many aren't "exposed" through the syntax and need to be used directly.
 The standard library wraps these in a more Aiken-friendly interface so you'll probably never need to use these directly unless you're making your own standard library.

 use aiken/builtin